Mellanox/libvma/README.txt

 Use value of 1 for waking up the thread when there is work to do.
 Use value of 2 for waiting for thread timer to expire.
 Default value is disabled

+VMA_TCP_TIMESTAMP_OPTION
+Currently, LWIP is not supporting RTTM and PAWS mechanisms. see RFC1323 for info.
+Use value of 0 to disable.
+Use value of 1 for enable.
+Use value of 2 for OS follow up.
+Disabled by default (enabling causing a slight performance degradation of ~50-100 nano sec per half round trip)

 VMA_SOCK_CHECKS_MODE
 Mode for checking and handling coverage of Socket API features by VMA.